We are now offering the programme in both a virtual and a face-to-face group setting, so you can choose the most appropriate setting for you.

 The Life Skills Group Programme is delivered over the course of six weeks in 90 minute sessions.
 With the help of a series of easy-to-follow worksheets and expert guidance from a trained facilitator at each session, you can learn how to better manage the stress of everyday life, recognise and manage unhelpful thoughts, learn new ways of thinking and ultimately begin the journey to a healthier and more confident life.

 Registering for the Life Skills Programme

-- Reliable Wi-Fi and a quiet space where you will not be interrupted, with an area to complete exercises / worksheets easily during each session
+- Reliable Wi-Fi and a quiet area with some space to complete worksheets

 - Arrange to print 26 worksheets that will be emailed to you prior to the start date

 Zoom is compatible with smartphones and tablets, but we strongly recommend using a laptop or PC.